burakaksoy/deformable_description/ReadMe.md

 - `full_dlo_num_segments`: The number of segments of the full DLO.
 - `full_dlo_holding_segment_ids`: The list of segment IDs that have holding points.
 - `environment_limits_xyz`: The limits of the environment in the x, y, and z directions for the initial end of the DLO.
-- `joint_angle_limits_xy_deg`: The limits of the revolute joint angles in the x and y directions in degrees.
+- `joint_angle_limits_xyz_deg`: The limits of the revolute joint angles in the x, y, and z directions in degrees.
 - `model_name`: The name of the DLO as robot in the URDF.
 - `base_link_name`: The name of the base link.
 - `tcp_link_name`: The name of the TCP link as the end tip of the DLO.
 Needed to be the last link in the URDF for the planner.